adnammit/dictionary/readme.txt

 /usr/share/dict/words).

 We will be counting:
-o total number of words
+- total number of words
-o number of proper nouns (words that begin with a capital letter) o number of possessive words (words that end with an apostrophe ‘s’) o number of words of one or more letters that are neither proper nor possessive.
+- number of proper nouns (words that begin with a capital letter)
+- number of possessive words (words that end with an apostrophe ‘s’)
+- number of words of one or more letters that are neither proper nor possessive.

-Return a mapping of integers using the keys ‘proper-nouns’, ‘possessive’, and ‘other’.
-If a word is both possessive and proper, pick one to win, it should be only counted once.
+If a word is both possessive and proper it will only be counted as proper.